JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/run/ideal_cases/3D_ideal_surface/3D_ideal_surface.rst

-Two dimensional (cross-section xz or yz) with ideal surface
+Three dimensional (xyz) with ideal surface
 ==================================================================

-2D simulation is a powerful compromise between 1D and 3D simulations : it retains both horizontal and vertical dimensions, allowing a large number of atmospheric phenomena to be represented without the significant cost of a 3D simulation.
-2D configurations are able to study free convection, thermals, gravity waves, 2D turbulence, ...
+3D Meso-NH simulations realistically capture full spatial dynamics, including complex interactions between terrain, convection, and surface heterogeneity.
+They allow the emergence of organized atmospheric structures that 1D or 2D models cannot represent.
+In this example you will use idealized initial and surface condition.

-To perform a 2D simulation with Meso-NH you need to :ref:`prepare the initial condition <2d_prep_ideal_case>` and :ref:`run the model <2d_mesonh>` using the :ref:`prep_ideal_case` and :ref:`mesonh` executables respectively.
+To perform a 3D simulation with Meso-NH with idealized initial and surface condition you need to :ref:`prepare the initial condition <3d_prep_ideal_case_ideal_surface>` and :ref:`run the model <3d_mesonh_ideal_surface>` using the :ref:`prep_ideal_case` and :ref:`mesonh` executables respectively.
 These two steps are described in the following sections.

 .. warning::

-   This kind of simulation is not parallelized and can only be run on 1 core.
+   This kind of simulation is parallelized and can be run with more than 1 core.

-.. _2d_prep_ideal_case:
+.. _3d_prep_ideal_case_ideal_surface:

 Prepare the initial condition (:ref:`prep_ideal_case`)
 ------------------------------------------------------------------

-To create the initial condition for a 2D Meso-NH simulation you have to use :ref:`prep_ideal_case` program.
+To create the initial condition for a 3D Meso-NH simulation you have to use :ref:`prep_ideal_case` program.
 This program reads a file called :file:`PRE_IDEA1.nam` defining the characteristics of the simulation.

 .. tip::